eiffel-community/eiffel-intelligence/wiki/markdown/step-by-step-subscription-notification.md

 made to resend successfully.
 The number of attempts are specified in the [application.properties](https://github.com/eiffel-community/eiffel-intelligence/blob/master/src/main/resources/application.properties) as “notification.failAttempt”.
-If message sending attempts fails for the specified number of time, then a failed notification is prepared and stored in database.
+If message sending attempts fails for the specified number of time, then a failed notification is prepared and stored in the database.
 The name of the collection is specified in the application.properties file as “failed.notification.collection-name”.
 The message is stored in the database for a certain duration before being deleted.
 This time can be configured in application.properties as “notification.ttl.value”.

 **Failed notification in the failed notification database with TTL value:**

     [
         {
             "subscriptionName": "Sub1",
-            "aggregatedObject": {},
-            "notificationMeta": "http://localhost:9999/some-endpoint",
+            "aggregatedObject": { full aggregation at the time of notification attempt }, "notificationMeta": "http://localhost:9999/some-endpoint",
             "_id": {
                 "$oid": "5d807a1d821b960af311fab3"